8VIM/8VIM/README.md

 There is selection built in to the keyboard. if you move your finger from the right sector to the circle, the cursor will start moving left and selecting everything in it's path. once you release, a selection keyboard will open up for various stupidities to do.

 #####Paste Functionality
-Moving your finger from right->circle performs a paste. whatever is in the clipboard.
+Moving your finger from right->circle->lift-your-finger performs a paste. whatever is in the clipboard.